AaronBratcher/AgileDB/README.md

 ```

 ## Retrieving Data Asynchronously ##
-With version 6.3, AgileDB allows data to be retrieved asynchronously using `await`.
+AgileDB is an `actor`, so data is retrieved asynchronously using `await`.
+Methods that can fail are marked `throws`.

 ```swift
 let db = AgileDB.shared